Harp Music For Special Occasions

 Other Music Stuff: Although the Celtic and early music noted above is mainly what I do for a living, my musical tastes vary a great deal and I also play a number of other instruments, most notably the piano/keyboard, as well as all sizes of recorder and the clarinet.
 I dabble in a wide variety of musical styles (some of them hard to define), which you can get a better idea of by going here and checking out my list of Musical Influences

-Music Lessons Special Occasions Other Services Contact Me Main Page
+Music Lessons Special Occasions Other Services A Bit About Me Contact Info Main Page